buged/nixos-installer/README.md

 --time-zone     The time zone that host is located in.
 Not critical to set
                 during installation, but nice to get it out of the way.

---eth-dhcp      The network adapter to enable for dhcp.
+--eth-dhcp      The eth network adapter to enable for dhcp.
+This is nice when
+                plugged into a home or work network with a dhcp server.
+It will allow you to immediately rebuild.
+The name of the adapter can be determined using "ip a".

+--wifi-dhcp     The wifi network adapter to enable for dhcp.
 This is nice when
                 plugged into a home or work network with a dhcp server.
 It will allow you to immediately rebuild.
 The name of the adapter can be determined using "ip a".

 --wifi-enable   Whether to enable wifi or not.
 This will install wpa_supplicant
                 and associated wifi tools.